saditya13/G-Loss-LoG/Readme.md

-# Graph inspired fine-tuning of Language Models
+# Graph-inspired fine-tuning of Language Models

-This repository contains a modular implementation of supervised text classification using BERT-based models with various loss functions including Cross-Entropy (CE), Graph-based Loss (G-Loss), and Supervised Contrastive Learning (SCL).
+This repository contains a modular implementation of supervised text classification using BERT-based models with G-Loss functions and other loss functions, including Cross-Entropy (CE), and Supervised Contrastive Learning (SCL).

 ## Project Structure